lgsvl/lanefollowing/docs/How-to-create-a-simple-AD-stack.md

 ## Running Rosbridge

-Rosbridge provides a JSON API to ROS functionality for non-ROS programs such as LGSVL Simulator.
-You can run rosbridge to connect your ROS node with LGSVL Simulator as below:
+Rosbridge provides a JSON API to ROS functionality for non-ROS programs such as SVL Simulator.
+You can run rosbridge to connect your ROS node with SVL Simulator as below:

 ```
 source /opt/ros/dashing/setup.bash